marodrigues20/udemy_java/Kafka-Streams-With-Spring-Cloud-Stream/Sections/Section_07/readme.md

 - All valid orders will be keys with the order-id, and the invalid orders must be keyed with error code.

+## 26. Working with XML Inputs

+Project Reference: xmlbranching
+Note: Java 8 is used due to Java 11 doesn't work XML Note 2: Spring and Confluent don't have XML serializer.

+When we don't have a serializer developed for Spring our Concluent we can follow this approach:

+1. Compatible Kafka Serializers
+2. Library Support

+### Steps to Create the Application

+1. Create a Data Model
+2. Create your business logic
+3. Define your Input-Output Channels
+4. Create your Binding Interface
+5. Create your Listener Method

+### Most used formats

+1. JSON
+2. AVRO
+3. Protocol Buffers

+## 27. Handling Errors and Exceptions

+Project Reference: xmlbranching

+## 28. Mixed Branching of a KStream

+Project Reference: xmlbranching

 ## 29. Handling Poisson Pills